ProjectLibertyLabs/siwf/docs/src/Actions/Start.md

 ## Step 3: Build the Authentication URL

-Taking the parameters from the previous step, build an Authentication URL using the correct base:
+Taking the parameters from the previous step, build an Authentication URL using the correct base for the SIWF path of `/start`:

 - Staging-Testnet: `https://testnet.frequencyaccess.com/siwa/start`
 - Production-Mainnet: `https://www.frequencyaccess.com/siwa/start`